 “My tongue is the pen of an expert scribe.”
 (45:2)

 To be a mesmerizing public speaker may be an art, but Dale Carnegie taught that anyone can learn to be an effective speaker.
 A scribe does not become expert without practice, and neither does a speaker.
-By listening to great speakers one can learn to use language well and by watching great comedians one can learn to use silence, pauses, to good effect.
-But the real secret is to speak from your own experience; in other words, to share your own story.
-Those who speak with sincere conviction, focus on the important points, and summarize the story by relating the lesson they want the listener to learn will be compelling speakers.
+By listening to great speakers one can learn to use language well, and by listening to great comedians one can learn to use the rhythm of speech to good effect.
+But the secret to being effective is to speak from your own experience, to share your own story.
+Those who speak with sincere conviction, focusing on the lesson they want the listener to learn, will be compelling speakers.